MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-manage-purchasing.md

 ---
-title: Purchasing| Microsoft Docs
+title: Overview of Tasks to Manage Purchasing | Microsoft Docs
-description: Describes how to manage purchasing activities.
+description: Outlines tasks to manage your purchasing or procurement processes, including how purchase invoices and purchase orders work.
 services: project-madeira
 documentationcenter:
 author: SorenGP